pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Simulating Cosmic Reionization

-where $x_{\rm HII}$ is the fraction of ionized hydrogen and $n_e$ is the electron number density, and $C_{\rm H}(T)$ and $\alpha_{\rm H}(T)$ are the collisional ionization and is recombination coefficients for ionized hydrogen and free electrons, at temperature $T$.
+where $x_\mathrm{HII}$ is the fraction of ionized hydrogen, $n_e$ is the electron number density, $\Gamma$ is the photo-ionization rate per unit time, and $C_{\rm H}(T)$ and $\alpha_{\rm H}(T)$ are the collisional ionization and recombination coefficients for ionized hydrogen and free electrons, at temperature $T$. \ray{} uses the on-the-spot (OTS) approximation, which assumes that the diffused photons resulting from recombination to the ground state are reabsorbed locally and, thus, solely accounted for by using a different value for $\alpha_{\rm H}$ \citep[e.g.,][]{Ritzerveld_ots}.

+The photo-ionization rate $\Gamma$ quantifies the effect of ionizing UV radiation on the gas and is determined by the distribution of radiation sources.
+To illustrate this point, consider the simple situation of a single isotropic ionizing source in a homogeneous medium.
+As photons propagate away from the source in all directions, they form a spherical "shell" of ionizing radiation.
+The photons are absorbed by gas particles, which subsequently become ionized.
+These photo-ionizations also attenuate the strength of the radiation further away from the source, in addition to the attenuation occurring due to geometrical effects alone.
+Photo-ionization is also countered by recombinations.
+Together, these phenomena result in the formation of a spherical ionized bubble around the source, also known as a Strömgren sphere.

-\ray{} uses the On-the-spot (OTS) approximation, which assumes that the diffused photons resulting from recombination to the ground state are reabsorbed locally and, thus, solely accounted for by using a different value for $\alpha_{\rm H}$ \citep[e.g.,][]{Ritzerveld_ots}.
-The photoionization rate $\Gamma$ quantifies the effect of ionizing UV radiation on the gas and is influenced by the distribution of radiation sources.
-The typical number of these sources during the EoR depends critically on the volume size and minimum mass of source haloes.
-In the case of a source in every voxel, $N_s\sim 10^7$, it can vary from $\mathcal{O}(100)$ at high redshift ($z\gtrsim 20$) to $\mathcal{O}(10^6)$ at low redshift ($z\approx 6$) \citep{Dixon2016Largescale}.
-Below, we first summarize the method used in \ray{} to solve \autoref{eq:chemistry} and the computation of the ionization rate.
+In EoR simulations, more than one source is typically present, and the medium is distinctly \emph{in}homogeneous, leading to a much more complicated situation.
+The number of these sources during the EoR depends critically on the size of the volume and minimum mass of source haloes.
+We typically start with less than a few hundred sources at high redshift ($z\gtrsim 20$) to a few tens of a million at low redshift ($z\approx 6$).
+Below, we first summarize the method used in \ray{} to solve \autoref{eq:chemistry}, and then discuss in detail the computation of the photoionization rates.